 There are different types of content you can post on social media.
 The majority of them should focus on providing value and engaging with your followers.

-Besides posting content in text format, you can share a link to a blog post along with a headline and a summary to entice people to click through or accompany an image with some copy to provide context and start a conversation.
+Besides posting content in text format, you can share a link to a blog post along with a headline and a summary to entice people to click through.
+Or accompany an image or video content with some copy to provide context and start a conversation.

 You can also promote high-performing posts by targeting a specific audience to increase your exposure and gain new followers.